ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* ignore_for_postprocessing

-Flag if this material is NOT post-processed.
+Flag if this material is NOT postprocessed.

 <a id="compolyx.Fabric.is_constant"></a>